Craigs will donate $10 for every birdie scored

 You can also make a donation

-This year, the initiative is even bigger with the public having the opportunity to get involved by making their own contributions to Craigs Birdies for Charity.
+This year the public having the opportunity to get involved by making their own contributions to Craigs Birdies for Charity.

 Cure Kids